-The Mets lost nine of their final 15 games in 2008, failing to qualify for a one-game “win-and-you’re-in” scenario against the Milwaukee Brewers, and reopening the painful wound of the 2007 collapse for the Mets and their fan base.
-Another year removed from the ‘06 run, but still with cornerstones Carlos Beltran, Carlos Delgado, David Wright and Jose Reyes and with Johan Santana heading the rotation, Minaya had almost no choice but to act, even citing the concerns of Mets fans to address the bullpen at all costs.
-Following the signing of closer Francisco Rodriguez following his record-setting 62-save season with the Anaheim Angels on December 9, the Mets continued the refortification of their bullpen by trading for the Seattle Mariners’ All-Star closer J.J.
+The Mets dropped nine of their last 15 games, failing to qualify for a one-game “win-and-you’re-in” scenario against the Milwaukee Brewers, and reopening the painful wound of the 2007 collapse for the Mets and their fan base.
+Another year removed from the ‘06 run, but still with cornerstones Carlos Beltran, Carlos Delgado, David Wright & Jose Reyes and with Johan Santana heading the rotation, Minaya had almost no choice but to act, even citing the concerns of Mets fans to address the bullpen at all costs.
+Following the signing of closer Francisco Rodriguez following his record-setting 62-save season with the Anaheim Angels on December 9th, the Mets continued the refortification of their bullpen by trading for the Seattle Mariners’ All-Star closer J.J.
 Putz two days later.

 It was the epitome of a dream scenario for the Mets going into the 2009 season.
-Santana would pitch seven innings (with run support from a very capable offense) and Putz and K-Rod would come in and shut the door to rack up the wins.
-But Beltran, Delgado and Reyes suffered injuries, the starting pitching outside of Johan was disastrous, Omir Santos played in 96 games, Daniel Murphy lead the team with a whopping 12 home runs and Putz would make only 29 appearances before going down with arm injuries.
+Santana would go 7 innings with run support from a very capable offense, and Putz and K-Rod would come in and shut the door to rack up the wins.
+But then Beltran, Delgado and Reyes got hurt, the starting pitching outside of Johan was disastrous, Omir Santos played in 96 games, Daniel Murphy lead the team with a whopping 12 home runs and Putz would make only 29 appearances before going down with arm injuries.
 Suffering a record of 70-92 and with many problems to solve, Minaya decided to cut his losses with Putz and paid him a $1 million buyout to end his tenure as a Met.

-The 2009 season, and subsequent few years, were filled with middling success.
+2009 and the subsequent few seasons were filled with middling success.
 The Mets never finished above .500, but also didn’t perform poorly enough to warrant a full-blown rebuild effort.
 While Putz was long gone from the Mets and re-establishing himself as a dominant late-inning reliever with the White Sox and D-Backs, the Mets were left with a scar from the trade, watching the prospects they traded away develop into serviceable to very-good major-leaguers.
-Minaya was known for many trade and free agent signing blunders, but was the Putz trade one of the most impactful not just on the 2009 season, but for the future of the organization?
-Looking back on the development of the prospects given up by Minaya, the Putz trade robbed the organization of some much-needed talent.
+Minaya was known for many trade and free agent signing blunders, but was the J.J Putz trade one of the most impactful not just on the 2009 season, but for the future of the organization?
+Looking back on the development of the prospect pieces given up by Minaya, the Putz trade robbed the organization of some much needed talent.

-Followers of the MLB Waiver Wire will recognize Ezequiel Carrera’s name as a frequent flyer between different organizations, and despite not being able to establish himself as an everyday player, he has graded out well as a fourth or fifth outfielder.
-Using On-Base Percentage (OBP) and Weighted On-Base Average (wOBA) which assigns weights to larger base hits, along with factoring in defensive prowess and base running ability, the stats show Carrera would have been a welcomed younger presence on the Mets in 2011-12.
+Followers of the MLB Waiver Wire will recognize Carrera’s name as a frequent flyer between different organizations, and despite not being able to establish himself as an everyday player, he has graded out well as a fourth or fifth outfielder.
+Using On-Base Percentage (OBP) and Weighted On-Base Average (wOBA) which assigns weights to larger base hits, along with factoring in defensive prowess and baserunning ability, the stats show Carerra would have been a welcomed younger presence on the Mets in 2011-12.

 Meanwhile in Flushing, Carp could have been just what the doctor ordered for a team in need of first base depth.
-In 2009, Carlos Delgado was off to a fast start with four home runs and 24 RBI in 26 games before being lost for the season due to injury, after which Daniel Murphy and Fernando Tatis served as the regular first base options.
-While Murphy did lead the Mets that season with 12 home runs, a player like Carp with power potential would have been a welcome addition, allowing the Mets to potentially deploy Murphy elsewhere.
+In 2009 Carlos Delgado was off to a tremendous start with four home runs and 24 RBIs in 26 games before being lost for the season due to injury, after which Daniel Murphy and Fernando Tatis served as the regular first base options.
+While Murphy did lead the Mets that season with a whopping 12 home runs, a player like Carp with power potential would have been a welcome addition, allowing the Mets to potentially deploy Murphy elsewhere.
 Next came 2010 and this time it was Murphy hitting the shelf with a right knee sprain, leading the legendary Mike Jacobs to return to the Mets…but only for 7 games before being cut.

 Carp would go on to prove his worthiness with the Boston Red Sox in 2013, winning the World Series as an important bench and platoon player.
 While he has bounced around in AAA since ‘13, the Mets missed out on having a capable power threat on the roster to man first base from ‘09-’13 when they needed it the most.